 Programmes & workshops to support you in creating an inclusive culture and growing leaders committed to racial inclusion.
 There is scope to tailor existing workshops or design new workshops to organisational needs.

-Develop tools to have conversations about race.
+Developing tools to have conversations about race.

-Uncover fears and limitations to having these conversations.
+Uncovering personal fears and limitations to having these conversations.

-Explore the concept of race, including own racial identity.
+Exploring the concept of race, including own racial identity.